History of Tax refund in Timeline

 1944: Central Excises Act 1944

-In 1944, Section 11 B of the Central Excises Act 1944 was established, providing provisions for refund of duty in indirect taxation.
+In 1944, Section 11 B of the Central Excises Act 1944 was established, concerning provisions for the refund of duty in indirect taxation.

 1994: Finance Act 1994

-The Central Excises Act 1944, which also applies to Service Tax as defined in the Finance Act 1994.
+In 1994, Section 11 B of the Central Excises Act 1944 was also made applicable in the cases of Service Tax as defined in the Finance Act 1994.

-A U.S. federal law signed in 1996 mandated that the federal government make electronic payments by 1999.
+A U.S. federal law signed in 1996 required the federal government to make electronic payments by 1999.

-In 2004, the Internal Revenue Service reported that 77% of filed tax returns resulted in a refund check, averaging $2,100.
+In 2004, according to the Internal Revenue Service, 77% of tax returns filed resulted in a refund check, with the average refund check being $2,100.

-As of 2006, tax filers could split their tax refund with direct deposit in up to three separate accounts with three different financial institutions.
+As of 2006, tax filers could split their tax refund with direct deposit in up to three separate accounts with three different financial institutions, giving taxpayers an opportunity to save and spend some of their refund.

-In 2008, the U.S. Treasury Department partnered with Comerica Bank to offer the Direct Express Debit MasterCard prepaid debit card for federal benefit recipients without bank accounts.
+In 2008, the U.S. Treasury Department partnered with Comerica Bank to offer the Direct Express Debit MasterCard prepaid debit card.
+This card is used to make payments to federal benefit recipients who do not have a bank account.

 In 2011, the average tax refund was $2,913.

-In 2018, the average tax refund was $1,865, which was 8% less than the previous year, reflecting changes to the tax code.
+In 2018 the average tax refund was $1,865, which was 8% less than the previous year.
+This change reflected the most sweeping changes to the tax code in 30 years.

-In 2022, the total tax refund amount was $23.5 billion more than in 2023, with an average refund of $297 more per person than the following tax season.
+In 2022, the total amount refunded to taxpayers was $23.5 billion more than in 2023.
+The average refund was $297 more per person than the following tax season.

-Data from the IRS indicates that in 2023, the total amount refunded to taxpayers will be approximately $198.9 billion, an average refund of $2,878.
+Data from the IRS indicates that the total amount refunded to taxpayers through 2023 will be approximately $198.9 billion, which is $23.5 billion less than in 2022.